 “A lot of my research interests were sparked by what was going on there,” Tworetzky says.
 “I spent some time in the sheep lab, watching and participating in fetal surgical and interventional procedures, and then took it over to the human field.”

 Tworetzky came to Boston Children’s in July 1999.
 In 2001, he was part of a team from Boston Children’s and Brigham and Women’s Hospital that performed the first successful fetal intervention for aortic stenosis to prevent hypoplastic left heart syndrome (HLHS).
 The team used a catheter-based procedure to open the baby’s blocked aortic heart valve in utero.
-This allowed the boy’s left ventricle to develop properly.
+This allowed the boy’s left ventricle to develop properly, and to date he has had few complications.

 “When I started training, most babies were not diagnosed before birth,” Tworetzky says.
 “Today, we can plan the delivery of high risk patients to help preserve the health of the brain and heart prior to surgery.
 The next frontier is in the field of genetics: trying to understand why congenital heart disease develops in the first place and trying to solve those problems.”